Inspired for an Adventure? Check out Beef Stroganoff - Pouch and Beef Stew - Pouch

 And even in a well-developed front-country campground, you need to be wildlife-aware when it comes to managing and storing your provisions.
 Learn more about food safety in bear country, and remember that even where you’re not potentially rubbing shoulders with black or grizzly bears, rodents and birds can wreak havoc with your foodstuffs—not good for you or for them.

-Remember, too, to abide by Leave No Trace principles when cooking, eating, and washing up, especially when you’re in more primitive or backcountry settings.
+Remember, too, environmental friendliness is of utmost importance when you're cooking in and cleaning your camping spot, especially when you're in more primitive or backcountry settings.

 Given the plethora of one-pot, quick-cooking, and no-cook meal ideas, managing food on a group camping trip actually doesn’t have to be the nightmare it sometimes seems to be in theory.
 And what we’ve pulled together above is only scratching the surface: We’ve got more resources when it comes to food ideas for camping trips elsewhere on the Mountain House blog, not least via this giant roundup of easy camping food ideas.